JLevermore/polypython/README.md

 # polypython
 Python library for the spectroscopic identification of plastic particulates in Raman spectral images.
-This python library consists of four spectral normalisation equations, a x and y pixel dimension estimator and spectral image analysis function.
+This python library consists of four spectral normalisation equations, a x and y pixel dimension estimator and a spectral image analysis function.
 Load the polypython library using the following:

 ```python
 * pip install polypython